 Finding the correct pressure is largely a matter of trial and error, because different vehicles have different tyres and carry different loads.
 However, most tyre makers put a lower limit on pressure, to around 110kPa (16psi).
 Below this pressure level there’s a risk of the tyre bead separating from the wheel rim and rolling the tyre off.

-If you're a beach-going regular it may pay to pick up a tyre deflator, such as the Ironman Speedy unit.
+If you’re a beach-going regular it may pay to pick up a tyre deflator.
 This device screws onto the valve stem and temporarily removes the valve, allowing faster deflation.
 When the desired pressure is reached the valve is easily screwed back into place.

 Avoid the wet patch

 Wet sand is likely to cause corrosive spray and can also be treacherous.
 Most wet sand is as hard as the hobs of hell, but some of it is a slurry on top of an underground water flow.
 Drive into one of them and you could be there for keeps.

 Some beaches – notably on the east coast of Fraser Island – are crossed by tiny creeks.
 These little rivers cut vertically into the wet sand and create sharp-edged gutters – a driving hazard that has broken many an axle and suspension.